vendu/vaaja/usr/games/mjolnir/doc/ITEMS.md

 #### spells
 - spell of identify
 - spell of teleport
-- spell of activate cross - 'Terra pestem teneto, salus hic maneto'
+- spell of activate cross
 - spell of paralyze
 - spell of icebolt
 - spell of thunderbolt
 - spell of lightning
 - spell of show map - shows the map of the current level
-- spell of stop time - 'TOPAR'
+- spell of stop time
 - spell of bless

 ### o - ring
 - ring of levitation
 - ring of invisibility
 - ring of teleport
-- ring of see in the dark
+- ring of night vision

 ### / - whip
 - may be used to slay non-demonic, usually smaller creatures